juju/docs/src/en/charms-storage.md

 using `juju remove-storage`.

 If an attempt is made to either attach or remove storage that is currently in use (i.e. it is attached to a unit) Juju will return an error.
+To remove currently attached storage from the model the `--force` option must be used.

 Finally, a model cannot be destroyed while storage volumes remain without passing a special option (`--release-storage` to detach all volumes and